omarrwd/AI-Agents-Projects/README.md

 <div align="center">

-# 🤖 The Journey of 10 AI Agents Projects 🤖
+# 🤖 The Journey of 10 AI Agent Projects 🤖

 **_Building Simple AI Agents with Free and Accessible Tools Using the CrewAI Framework_**